mikomel/machine-number-sense/README.md

 ```

 ## Bibliography
-[1] Zhang, Wenhe, et al. "Machine number sense: A dataset of visual arithmetic problems for abstract and relational reasoning."
+<a id="1">[1]</a> Zhang, Wenhe, et al. "Machine number sense: A dataset of visual arithmetic problems for abstract and relational reasoning."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 2020.

+<a id="2">[2]</a> Wu, Yuhuai, et al. "The Scattering Compositional Learner: Discovering Objects, Attributes, Relationships in Analogical Reasoning." arXiv preprint arXiv:2007.04212 (2020).

+<a id="3">[3]</a> Trask, Andrew, et al. "Neural arithmetic logic units."
+Advances in Neural Information Processing Systems.
+2018.

 ## Citations
 ```bibtex